 Back to nature camping near the Blue Gum Forest that offers a wilderness base for birdwatching and walking.

-Rustic Murphys Glen campground offers walking and birdwatching for a perfect nature getaway weekend in Blue Mountains National Park, near Woodford.
+Murphys Glen campground, near Woodford, offers walking and birdwatching.
+It's the perfect nature getaway if you have a 4WD and want to spend a weekend in Blue Mountains National Park.

 This rustic campground offers you a wilderness experience in the Grose Valley with plenty of opportunities for birdwatching and walking.

 Get back to nature and pitch your tent at secluded Burralow Creek campground and picnic area in Blue Mountains National Park, a short drive from Sydney.
 You’ll find walking and picnicking opportunities just moments from your tent.

 Just a short drive from Kosciuszko’s northern attractions, Humes Crossing campground is an ideal camping base for large groups and families with kids.

 Explore local mountain bike trails and discover historic heritage from Mount Werong campground, in Blue Mountains National Park.